scality/cloudserver/TESTING.md

 ### Architecture

-- IronMan s3 running on a server with a testing framework such as Mocha with an assertion library.
+- s3 running on a server with a testing framework such as Mocha with an assertion library.

 ### Features tested